 The Manual has been subject to some criticism over a lack of clarity about the rules regarding caretaker governments (the period between a general election and the formation of a new administration).
 There has also been some discussion of whether the date that Parliament meets for the first time following an election should be put on a statutory basis, rather than continue as a prerogative power, and whether it should be brought forward or be pushed back in the event of a hung parliament.

-Historical information about hung parliaments, coalition agreements, and confidence and supply arrangements is available in the Library Standard Note Hung Parliaments.
+Historical information about hung parliaments, coalition agreements, and confidence and supply arrangements is available in the Library briefing Hung Parliaments.
 Details about the operation of the 2010 Conservative - Liberal Democrat Coalition Government are set out in the Library briefing the 2010 Coalition Government at Westminster.
+Details on the confidence and supply arrangement between the Conservative and Democratic Unionist parties can be found in the library briefing paper The 2017 Government at Westminster: Governing as a minority.

 Commons Briefing papers CBP-7163